 Dives Worth a Drive in South Dakota, Iowa and Minnesota

-- A dive bar has character.
+A dive has character.
 Neon beer signs and local memorabilia adorn the walls.

-- You might even find a pool table, dart board, and a few video lottery machines.
+You might find a pool table, dart board, and a few video lottery machines.

-- The bartender knows everyone and all of the town’s gossip and they know what you drink.
+The bartender knows the regulars by name and they know what you drink.

-- Dive bars aren't fancy.
-You might see 70's-style wood panel on the walls and wobbly tables leveled with a folded napkin.
+Dives aren't fancy.
+You might see 70's-style wood panels on the walls and wobbly tables leveled with a folded napkin.

-- And, finally, the bathrooms.
-The bathrooms in dive bars are in a class by themselves and could be a whole topic on its own.
+Finally, the bathrooms.
+The bathrooms in dives are in a class by themselves and could be a whole topic on its own.